 Open Standardization Process

 DDS is a truly open standard.
 The OMG is one of the largest computer industry consortiums with hundreds of member organizations including IBM, Microsoft, Oracle, Red Hat and Tibco.
-In addition to DDS, OMG manages the Unified Modeling Language (UML) and other popular software standards.
+In addition, OMG manages the Unified Modeling Language (UML) and other popular software standards.
 Any organization can join and participate in the OMG standardization process.
 Adopted standards are freely available on the OMG web site.